remidinishanth/golang_learnings/README.md

 #### Struct

+A struct is a sequence of named elements, called fields, each of which has a name and a type.

 Struct fields can be accessed through a struct pointer.

 To access the field X of a struct when we have the struct pointer p we could write `(*p).X`.
 However, that notation is cumbersome, so the language permits us instead to write just `p.X`, without the explicit dereference.